emedinac/BenchmarkAndPromptOptimization/README.md

-# Benchmark and Prompt Optimization Platform for Offline Models
+# Prompt Benchmark Interface for Offline Models

-Benchmark and Prompt Optimization Platform for Offline Models (Locally‑Hosted) LLMs for Financial Q&A in the stock market text data.
+Prompt Benchmark Interface for Offline Models (Locally‑Hosted) LLMs for Financial Q&A in the stock market text data.

 ![Demo animation](figures/demo.gif)

-## Locally‑Hosted LLM for Financial Q&A

 A fully offline system leveraging Ollama to run local LLMs for experimenting with prompt engineering techniques, including Chain-of-Thought (CoT) and Self-Consistency on answering finance-related questions, particularly around stock market data and trends.
 This tool is designed for fast iteration, performance benchmarking, and analysis of prompt effectiveness in a domain where precision matters.
 Includes interactive parameter tuning (for the LLM and metrics), metrics visualization, and an experimentation workflow.